The Ketogenic Diet is no new Fad

 I’m confident that if you stick to the Ketogenic Diet, do it right and DO NOT CHEAT.
 You will find ketosis easy to maintain.
 You won’t ever feel hungry or have the desire to overeat and you’ll feel great!

-Just be sure if you have any ailments what so ever to consult your doctor no matter what changes in diet you may be thinking of making, whether it be a Ketogenic Diet, Paleo or others.
+Just be sure if you have any ailments what so ever to consult your doctor no matter what changes in diet you may be thinking of making, whether it be the Ketogenic Diet, Atkins, Paleo or others.